 I absolutely believe Open Source is more than just free software.
 Of course, open hardware platforms such as Arduino show that it’s more than just software.
-To me it feels like more of a world-view and philosophy.
+To me, it feels like more of a world-view and philosophy.
 I’m not a zealot!
 I accept that some businesses need to keep in-house software under wraps to maintain their competitive advantage.
-But overall, Open Source fits better with my perspectives in life.
+But overall, Open Source fits better with my perspectives on life.
 The concept of incremental improvements, distributed among a potentially large community, for the benefit of an even larger community… I find that idea quite pleasing.

 MB: Last year you contributed to the Lynis project.
 How did you find out about the tool?